WissemMansri-dev/Python-Projects/README.md

 ## Usage
 python reconx.py

 !!!
-You should unzip the password.zip file
+You should download the passwords file from this link : https://github.com/zacheller/rockyou and change the name of the file to passwords.txt when u use the Hash Crack feature .